-This year’s festivities are (sadly) cancelled, but that doesn’t mean people aren’t asking the same question they ask every first Monday in May as they see stars climb the Met steps in the world’s finest couture: How can I possibly score an invite?
+This year’s festivities are almost upon us, but that doesn’t mean people aren’t asking the same question they ask every year as they see stars climb the Met steps in the world’s finest couture: How can I possibly score an invite?
 If you’re wondering how to get invited to the Met Gala—next year, of course—there are actually quite a few ways to get your name on fashion’s most-hyped RSVP list.
-If you don’t plan on blowing up and becoming a huge celeb in the next 12 months (I mean, if you do plan on doing this, know that I’m rooting for you!), there are a few other ways to ensure you’re a part of the event.
+If you don’t plan on blowing up and becoming a huge celeb in the next few months (I mean, if you do plan on doing this, know that I’m rooting for you!), there are a few other ways to ensure you’re a part of the event.

 Often dubbed the “Oscars of the East Coast,” the Met Gala is a charity fundraiser held to benefit the Metropolitan Museum of Art’s Costume Institute, and to celebrate the newest fashion-related exhibition each year.
 It’s also the fashion world’s hottest social event, so don’t think just anyone can buy a ticket just because it’s a charity event.
-The guest list, since 1995, has been carefully presided over by Vogue editor Anna Wintour and her team. and only 700 people make the list each year.
+The guest list, since 1995, has been carefully presided over by Vogue editor Anna Wintour and her team, with only around 600 people making the list each year.

-So, you want to be guest #700 in 2021?
+So, you want to be guest #601 in 2023?
 There are a few ways to score yourself a spot.
-Read on for ten ways to land an invite, because as far as we’re concerned, everyone should get to go to the Met Gala at least once in their lifetime.
+Read on for 11 ways to land an invite, because as far as we’re concerned, everyone should get to go to the Met Gala at least once in their lifetime.

 There are two types of benefactors that make the cut for the Met Gala.
 The first category is made up of individuals who have both donated a lot of time and money to the Metropolitan Museum of Art.
 Then, there are fashion houses and companies (ranging from Yves Saint Laurent to Amazon) who buy tables to the event, which can cost anywhere from $75,000 to $250,000 depending on the size of the brand and its relationship with Vogue.